eugene-rom/linux.scripts/README.md

 You need to change the profile path in giox.py to use giox
 You need to change the paths in the variable section in bgchanger to use bgchanger

-NOTE: bgchanger is designed to work at boot and keep working until computer turns off. so you can make it a startup application.
-NOTE: pytranslator is designed to work at boot and keep working until computer turns off. so you can make it a startup application.
+NOTE: bgchanger&translator is designed to work at boot and keep working until computer turns off. so you can make them a startup application.
-NOTE: put your day/night wallpapers in the folders you specified in bgchanger

 # BIGGEST NOTE:
 bgchanger and pytranslator only works under Gnome3.